-For the nestbox monitoring a non-invasive technique using a pole mounted camera with direct bluetooth to a mobile device will be used for greater glider.
+For the nestbox monitoring a non-invasive technique using a pole mounted camera with direct bluetooth to a mobile device will be used for greater glider (Figure 16).
 This will only briefly expose the animals in the nestboxes to disturbance and is safer for operators.
 Monitoring for south-eastern glossy-back cockatoos will be undertaken during the breeding season from the ground with binoculars at dusk or dawn.
-Drones may be used following a trial of this technique.
-Nestbox monitoring will be conducted annually with damaged nestboxes reported and replaced.
+Drones will also be used to assist with monitoring in the event trials of this technique are successful.
+Nestbox monitoring will be conducted biannually for the first five years, and annually thereafter, with damaged nestboxes reported and replaced.